Mehtabalism/Movie-Database/README.md

 - Databases (SQAlchemy, SQLite)

 # Special Notes
-Please update lines 9 and 12 with your personal API_KEY and 'SECRET_KEY' for the themmoviedb.org API
+Please update line 9 with your personal API_KEY for the themmoviedb.org API and line 12 with your flask 'SECRET_KEY'